JvThunder/In-Trap-Board-Game/README.md

 The game will be played in a 6x6 grid.
 Each player will have 1 spawner piece and (currently) 8 other pieces.
 Each tile can only be placed by 1 piece.
-The details of the name and movement of the pieces is in the pieces.json file.
+The details of the name, spawn cost, and movement of the pieces is in the pieces.json file.
 The current list of pieces are:
 - Spawner
 - Flier